ibm-cloud-docs/get-support/support-plans.md

 Basic support is provided for non-production environments or workloads that don't require traditional severities and response times.

+## Support for Lite or Trial accounts
+{: #free-support}

+Users with a Lite or Trial account can create support cases but are limited to non-technical issues associated with access, billing & usage, account, and invoice or sales inquiries.
+For technical help if you have free support, Lite or Trial accounts can view the IBM Cloud documentation, chat with the Virtual Cloud Assistant, or use online communities such as the IBM Cloud Community or Stack Overflow.

 ## Support level and enterprises
 {: #support_level_enterprise}